pedrovazquezax/RoadToWWDC/_posts/2020-02-19-Data-Entry.md

 categories: playgrounds
 author: Yocoyani Ehecatzin Pérez Ayala
 ---
-Usually when you create an App or a program, your need to interact with the user, to do it you have to create entries to receive user information.
+Usually when you create an App or a program, your need to interact with the user.
+To do it you have to create entries to receive user information.
 In this post we’re going to create a basic Entry for a view in Playgrounds.

 First, we’re going to display a common view.
 Let’s go to code!!